clkao/hlsjs-p2p-wrapper/README.md

 grunt build
 ```

-Now you can include `dist/bundle/streamroot-hlsjs-bundle` (high-level) or `dist/wrapper/hlsjs-wrapper` (low-level) into your application.
-You can access the respective public APIs via the namespaces `StreamrootHlsjsBundle` and `StreamrootHlsjsWrapper`.
+Now you can include `dist/wrapper/hlsjs-p2p-wrapper.js` (high-level) or `dist/wrapper_lite/hlsjs-p2p-wrapper` (low-level) into your application.
+You can access the respective public APIs via the namespaces `StreamrootHlsjsP2PWrapper`.

 ### Install

 You can install the artifacts distributed as NPM modules:

-For the wrapper:
+For the wrapper with hls.js included:

 ```
 npm install streamroot-hlsjs-wrapper
 ```

-For the bundle
+For the wrapper without hls.js:

 ```
-npm install streamroot-hlsjs-bundle
+npm install streamroot-hlsjs-wrapper-lite
 ```

 In your application import/require the package you want to use as in the example like

 ```
-import StreamrootHlsjsBundle from 'streamroot-hlsjs-bundle';
+import StreamrootHlsjsP2PWrapper from 'streamroot-hlsjs-wrapper';
 ```

 or

 ```
-import HlsjsWrapper from 'streamroot-hlsjs-wrapper.js';
+import StreamrootHlsjsP2PWrapper from 'streamroot-hlsjs-wrapper-lite';
 ```

 ### Example